yagarea/jektex/README.md

 - Marks invalid syntax in document
 - Prints location of invalid expression during rendering
 - Highly configurable but still having sensible defaults
+- Makes sure that cache does not contain expression rendered with outdated configuration

 ## Usage